Mashike99/albrechtlab/_members/mohammed-fasih.md

   # uf-directory:
 ---
 # About
 Muhammad Fasih Khalid is a Post-Doctoral Associate in the Albrecht lab.
-He holds a Ph.D. degree in Citriculture from Bahauddin Zakariya University in Pakistan.
-He is seeking answers to plant responses to multiple environmental stress conditions and what mechanisms are involved in their tolerance.
+He holds a Ph.D. degree in Citriculture from [Bahauddin Zakariya University](https://www.bzu.edu.pk/) in Pakistan.
+He is seeking answers about how plants respond to multiple environmental stress conditions and what mechanisms are involved in their tolerance.
 His expertise includes whole plant physiology, antioxidant activities, osmolytes/osmoprotectants, stress indicators, and mineral analysis.

 # Selected Skills